fmammo/Pattern-Recognition-Using-Sensor/README.md

-# Pattern-Recognition-Using-Sensor data information
+# Pattern-Recognition using Sensors data information

-Pattern recognition using of time series data getting from Sensor , based on Tempreture, Humidity and Barometric /tempreture.
+Classifying motion sensor data is one of application of time series data.
+The project is about pattern recognition depending on  sensors data, whether a given exponent is good (1) or bad (0) based on 3 sensors called Temperature, Pressure (barometric) and Humidity.
+This project is done using python 3 and machine learning libraries and algorithm.